jarikomppa/nextfli/README.md

 Then simply feed those frames to nextfli, possibly tweaking options until you're either satisfied or disgusted.

+## The file doesn't play smoothly!

+While the ZX Spectrum Next is more powerful than its predecessors, it is still a fairly low-powered machine.
+If you go back and look at what kinds of animations .FLI and .FLC files were, back when they were running on sub-20MHz PC:s - PCs that were, still, more powerful than the Next is due to being 16 bit - you'll note that they were carefully crafted to produce small files and decode fast enough.

+FLX isn't a general video codec, it's an animation format.
+Don't expect miracles.
+Workloads affect bit rate a lot, and it's easy to overwhelm the machine.
+Animations with static backgrounds and large flat areas work the best.

+To get things working you may try to reduce the animation size (to reduce workload in general), reduce number of colors (to reduce noise and create larger flat areas) or try the lossy option (which reduces the number of small changes).

 ## I love it, where's the donate button?